fsr/ese-website-jekyll/_en/index.md

 {% include timetable.html lang="en" %}

 [Download](ESE-en.ics) the current version of the timetable as iCal-file to import it into your calendar at home.

+Information for students von Computational Science and Engineering: On the 09.
+October the introductory event for the CSE students will take place in the room APB 1096.